 With all of that said, here are some tips to follow to make sure that your campaign has an exceptionally high quality score:

-Google offers more than seven extensions to provide more information to your prospects, make your ad take up more room, and improve your ad’s ranking.
+Google offers more than seven Ad extensions to provide your prospects more information or ad formats, make your ad take up more room, and improve your ad rank.
 Extensions can undoubtedly make your ads look better.

-In fact, with extensions, your ads can look like this:
+In fact, with ad extensions, your ads can look like this:

 Finally, make sure that your sitelink extensions are written in title case to achieve the best presentation, and write callout extensions in sentence case.
 You also won’t need to use all 25 characters for callout extensions.